32nd Seoul Music Awards

-The 32nd Seoul Music Awards (Korean: 32nd 서울가요대상; RR: 32nd Seoul Gayo Daesang) is a award ceremony held on January 19, 2023.
+The 32nd Seoul Music Awards (Korean: 32nd 서울가요대상; RR: 32nd Seoul Gayo Daesang) is an award ceremony held on January 19, 2023.
 It was organized by Sports Seoul and broadcast through KBS Joy and U+Idol Live.
 The ceremony was hosted by Choi Min-ho, Mijoo, and Kim Il-joong.

 Criteria

 All songs and albums that are eligible to be nominated must be released from January to December 2022.

 Winners and nominees

 Winners and nominees are listed in alphabetical order.
 Winners will be listed first and emphasized in bold.

 The list of nominees were announced on December 6, 2022, through the official website.
 Voting opened on Seoul Music Awards mobile application on December 6, 2022, and closed on January 15, 2023.